giantswarm/docs/swarmdocs/content/guides/team-collaboration.md

 The basis for team collaboration is to have a company every team member belongs to.
 So the first step when starting to work as a team is to create the appropriate company using the `swarm CLI`.

 Probably the hardest part here is to come up with a good company name.
 Company names are between 4 and 30 characters long and only consist of the characters a-z, 0-9 and the underscore (_).
-Also, the names has to be unique for the entire Giant Swarm platform.
+Also, the name has to be unique for the entire Giant Swarm platform.

 Say you want to create a new company called `ateam`, this is how you would do it.